Eugene Butler (serial killer): Discovery of murders

-After Butler's death, the estate was divided between his living relatives with the help of attorney W. E. Houpt.
-In 1915, workmen were sent to excavate the property with the purpose of renovating it.
-One of these workmen, named Leo Verbulehn, was digging a cellar under the house when he discovered the skeletons.
+After Butler's death, his estate was divided between his living relatives with the help of attorney W. E. Houpt.
+In 1915, two years after Butler's death, workmen were sent to excavate the farm with the purpose of renovating it.
+One workman, Leo Verbulehn, was digging a cellar under the house when he discovered human skeletons buried close to the foundation.
 All of them had had their skulls crushed, most likely by a sharp instrument, and at least two had had their legs broken.
 Initially, there was a theory that five of the remains belonged to a family consisting of two women, probably housekeepers, and their children.
-Nobody in the neighborhood, however, ever recalled a family that had ever gone missing in the county.
-The possibility of the family's being Butler's relatives was also ruled out, as he must have murdered them immediately upon entering his premises.
+Nobody in the neighborhood, however, recalled a family that had ever gone missing in the county.
+The possibility of the family's being Butler's relatives was also ruled out, as he must have murdered them immediately upon entering the premises.

-Later, police revealed that all the skeletons belonged to young men, one of them being a boy aged between 15 and 18 and another who had a crooked nose.
+Police later revealed that the skeletons all belonged to young men, one of them being a boy aged between 15 and 18 and another who had a crooked nose.
 Authorities could not identify the individuals and suggested that they were vagrants employed as farmhands by Butler, which would explain why nobody had noted their disappearances.
-It is suspected that he had probably murdered the men because he thought they were going to steal money from his house, a lot of which he had lying about.
+It is suspected that Butler had probably murdered the men because he thought they were going to steal money from his house, a lot of which he had lying about.
 It was also noted that there were no traces of clothes of any kind, suggesting that the bodies had been buried nude and that Butler had burned the clothes.

-In order to dispose of the bodies, Butler had built a trap door, removing three bottom stones from the house foundation.
+In order to dispose of the bodies, Butler had built a trapdoor, removing three bottom stones from the house foundation.
 He then had used black dirt and red clay subsoil in order to cover up the burial place of the bodies.

-Following the grisly discovery, many onlookers visited the farm in order to observe the crime scene.
+Following the discovery, many onlookers visited the farm in order to observe the crime scene.
 The deputies deposited the victims' aging bones in a box, which was then transported to the office of Sheriff Art Turner.
 Later, it was discovered that some of the bones were stolen, most likely by souvenir hunters.

 John Urbanski inquiry

 A possible lead to the identification of at least one of the victims was the inquiry of Leo Urbanski, a wealthy farmer residing in Long Prairie, Minnesota.
-At his request, attorney C. B. DeLaurier wrote to the state attorney O. B. Burtness, claiming that one of the victims might be his brother, John Urbanski.
-John, who also went by the name John Miller, was a young man who disappeared near Niagara in 1902.
+At Leo's request, attorney C. B. DeLaurier wrote to State Attorney O. B. Burtness, claiming that one of the victims might be his brother, John Urbanski.
+John, who also went by the name John Miller, disappeared near Niagara in 1902.
 Before his sudden vanishing, he had written a letter to his brother, stating that he was working for a bachelor in the city.
-The letter's post mark indicated it had been mailed from Larimore, the town where Butler conducted business.
+The letter's postmark indicated it had been mailed from Larimore, the town where Butler conducted business.